Group Savings Plans

-There’s strength in numbers!
-Take advantage of group discounts and remarkable rates with practical and helpful contracts made possible by a Baker and Baker group benefits insurance broker.
+There’s strength in numbers when it comes to group savings plans!
+Take advantage of group discounts and remarkable rates with practical and helpful contracts made possible by a Baker & Baker group benefits insurance broker.

 A group savings plan can reduce stress with a positive boost to workplace engagement, productivity and, ultimately, emotional and financial health.

-When you work with a broker at Baker and Baker Benefits we put together different models, plans and scenarios that reflect the demographics of your group.
+When you work with a broker at Baker & Baker Benefits we put together different models, plans and scenarios that reflect the demographics of your group.
 We also work on your behalf to take your plan to market and get the best rates available.
-Baker and Baker Benefits is committed to working with you long term for ongoing review and optimization of your group savings plan.
+Baker & Baker Benefits is committed to working with you in the long term for ongoing review and optimization of your group savings plan.

 Group Registered Retirement Savings Plan (GRRSP)